DragosMocrii/model-meta/README.md

 Next, you need to add the ModelMetaServiceProvider to your `providers` array in config/app.php :

-### Migration

-The Model Meta needs to set up its table.
-To do so, run `php artisan migrate`.

 ```php
 /*
 * Package Service Providers...